lywgit/rag-server/README.md

 - On startup, the app loads `INDEX_JSON_URL` and builds indexes; failures are logged and surface during readiness.
 - For AMD64 builds, PyTorch CPU wheels are larger than ARM; Docker image size varies accordingly.

-## Author's Note

-- This project was built with extensive help from AI's advices, but it was not written by an AI agent.
-- Most of this document was AI-assisted.
-- The core RAG logic draws on my completed implementation of the Boot.dev course [Learn Retrieval Augmented Generation](https://www.boot.dev/courses/learn-retrieval-augmented-generation), see: [lywgit/bootdev-rag](https://github.com/lywgit/bootdev-rag).
-Notable changes in this repository include:
-	1. A complete server-side redesign using a layered architecture.
-	2. Chinese tokenization via Jieba.
-	3. No chunking; documents are indexed as-is.
-- This app does not use a managed vector database, so it won’t handle very large corpora out of the box.
-Adopting a vector DB is hopefully straightforward given the repository interface design.